-The Center for Disease Control and Prevention (CDC) reports wearing a seat belt reduces the risk of serious car accident-related injuries by almost 50 percent.
-Further, more than half of drivers aged 13–44 who died in an accident were not wearing seat belts.
+The Center for Disease Control and Prevention (CDC) reports wearing a seat belt reduces the risk of serious car accident-related injuries by about 50 percent.
+Further, more than half of drivers aged 13–44 who died in an accident in 2016 were not wearing seat belts.

 So statistically, the answer is yes: wearing a seat belt can prevent injuries sustained in a car accident.

 If you or a loved one have been injured as a result of a car crash, you are urged to contact an Indianapolis car accident lawyer from Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 If you’ve been in an accident with a semi-truck or other commercial motor vehicle and…

 Flying is one of the safest modes of transportation available today; however, aviation accidents do…